pudly/schmopera-hugo/content/articles/a-funny-thing-happened-on-the-way-to-the-opera.md

 date = "2016-03-01T14:40:00+00:00"
 lastmod = "2016-03-01T15:55:00+00:00"
 publishDate = "2016-03-01T15:45:00+00:00"
-slug = "a-funny-thing-happened-on-the-way-to-the-opera"
-title = "A funny thing happened on the way to the opera"
+short_description = "When the average, non-opera-obsessed North American attends an opera, they come away with the tale that they've seen La bohème or Aïda, and that's the end of it.
+They're not likely to tell their fellow, non-opera-obsessed friends that they saw \"Zeffirelli's Bohème\" or \"Tim Albery's Aïda\".
+There's nothing maliciously ignorant about any of this.
+It's just not how North Americans generally understand the process of putting an opera onstage." slug = "a-funny-thing-happened-on-the-way-to-the-opera" title = "A funny thing happened on the way to the opera"
 +++